APogue/APogue.github.io/_drafts/protest_activities/2024-11-04-Protest-activities-continued-bias.md

 		the group were arrested for **California Penal Code section 626.4(d) – Willful Disruption of University Operations.** The individuals are in the process of being cited, issued 14-day stay away orders from UCLA property, and released.
 Approximately 150 protesters remain in the area as of the latest update."

+			"In addition, as the first encampment was setting up, one individual was arrested at Royce Quad for **California Penal Code section 148(a)(1) PC** for interfering with a police officer.
+That individual was cited and released."

 	- [Rick Braziel statement](https://newsroom.ucla.edu/condemning-mondays-violence-on-campus)